-- In 2015, he unveiled his greatest entrepreneurial achievement yet, the Slater Wave Pool, which creates the perfect canvas for surfers.
-This 50-kilometer wave pool, which took a decade for Slater’s team to create, is described as a combination of cutting-edge engineering and science designed to create the longest, rideable man-made wave in the world.
+In 2015, he unveiled his greatest entrepreneurial achievement yet, the Slater Wave Pool, which creates the perfect canvas for surfers.
+Located in the middle of the California desert, the pool can create 50 different types of waves at the push of a button, and took a decade for Slater’s team to create.
+It is described as a combination of cutting-edge engineering and science designed to create the longest, rideable man-made wave in the world.

 4. Miki Dora

 Photo credit: SurferToday.com

 Labeled by the London Times as the ‘siren voice of a nonconformist surfing lifestyle,’ Miklos ‘Da Cat’ Dora was known as an unmatched rebellious surfer.
 Here’s a look into the unorthodox life of one of the world’s best and out-of-the-box surfers: